solana-labs/solana/.github/ISSUE_TEMPLATE/0-community.md

 ---
-name: General Issue
+name: Community Issue
 about: Create a report describing a problem and a proposed solution
 title: ''
+labels: ["community"]
-assignees: ''
+assignees:
+  - @solana-labs/community-issue-subscribers
 ---

 #### Problem
 <!--
   The GitHub issue tracker exists to track issues that affect the development of Solana itself.

   If you need technical support using Solana, building